Fullerton Police Athletic League

 Every year FPAL sponsors many events to bring together its members building comradery and lifelong friendships.
 March is Baker to Vegas, for those of you who don’t know what B2V is; it is a relay race consisting of 20 sworn officers running 20 separate legs totaling 120 miles through the desert.
-This is a huge event which brings Law Enforcement together from all over the word.
+This is a huge event that brings Law Enforcement together from all over the world.

 October brings our annual Charger tailgate, but with the Rams coming to LA we might have to tailgate a little closer!
 Maybe the Rams/49ers game

-Throughout the year FPAL also sponsors several golf foursomes to play in local tournament to support some great charities.
+Throughout the year FPAL also sponsors several golf foursomes to play in local tournaments to support some great charities.

 FPAL also encourages its members to be active and will help with the costs of athletic events they participate in.